jackfurr/jackfurr/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on a project at Life360 to connect family members
+- 🔭 I’m currently working on a fun project at Life360 to connect family members

 - 🌱 I’m currently learning the ins and outs of Kubernetes